 - A. Prepare valves for shipping as follows: - 1.
 Protect internal parts against rust and corrosion. - 2.
 Protect threads, flange faces, grooves, and weld ends. - 3.
-Set angle, gate, and globe valves closed to prevent rattling. - 4.
-Set ball and plug valves open to minimize exposure of functional surfaces. - 5.
-Set butterfly valves closed or slightly open. - 6.
-Block check valves in either closed or open position. - B. Use the following precautions during storage: - 1.
+Set globe valves closed to prevent rattling. - 4.
+Set ball valves open to minimize exposure of functional surfaces. - B. Use the following precautions during storage: - 1.
 Maintain valve end protection. - 2.
 Store valves indoors and maintain at higher than ambient dew point temperature.
 If outdoor storage is necessary, store valves off the ground in watertight enclosures.

 - A. Furnish extra materials that match products specified and that are packaged with protective covering for storage and identified with labels describing contents.
 Include receipt signed by Owner's representative in closeout documentation. - 1.
-Provide additional Automatic Flow Control Valve cartridges as specified below.
+Provide one complete Differential Pressure Flow Test Kit for each different type of balancing valve included in the project, with training as described below.
+PART 2 - PRODUCTS